kecnry/crimpl/docs/api/LocalThreadJob.job_status.md

-Return the status of the job by...
+Return the status of the job by checking the logged status file in the remote directory.

 Returns
 -----------